BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Discussion

-\textbf{\textit{(2)} The environment generation techniques can be overwhelmed when users' backgrounds and text-based prompts are in contrast.} Our study participants noticed that when users' ``backgrounds are so disparate, [\SystemName] really had trouble integrating them into a believable environment'' (P13).
-We observed this in particular with the environments in Task 2 (Fig.~\ref{fig:task2-envs}), where the four video streams had semantically different backgrounds (e.g., medieval castle vs. office space), with little relation to the prompt of \textit{Game Streaming}.
+\textbf{\textit{(2)} The environment generation techniques can be overwhelmed when users' backgrounds and text-based prompts are in contrast.} Our study participants noticed that when users' ``backgrounds are so disparate, \SystemName really had trouble integrating them into a believable environment'' (P13).
+We observed this in particular with Task 2 (Fig.~\ref{fig:task2-envs}), where the four video streams had semantically different backgrounds (e.g., medieval castle vs. office space), with little relation to the prompt of \textit{Game Streaming}.

-To achieve more cohesive blended environments, we envision ``prioritizing'' or preserving a larger proportion of video backgrounds that resemble the meeting prompts (e.g., by computing similarity scores between the meeting prompts and semantic descriptions of users' video backgrounds).
+To achieve more cohesive blends, one solution is to mask a larger proportion of users' video backgrounds that are relevant to the meeting prompts, thereby prioritizing these backgrounds in the resulting environment.
+This relevance metric could be computed by comparing the similarity between the text-based prompts and semantic descriptions of the video backgrounds.

-\subsection{Limitations}
+\section{Limitations}